Highgate Cemtery, London

 A sculpture of winged angel and a funeral casket at Montjuic Cemetry in Barcelona

 With tombs varying from morbid to extravagant, this cemetery attracts visitors from around the world.
-If you plan to go, keep in mind it sits on a side of a steep hill, so wear your hiking shoes.
+If you plan to go, keep in mind it sits on the side of a steep hill, so wear your hiking shoes.
 And bring water!
 Also, if you have a ride there, be sure you arrange a ride back beforehand.
 Taxis generally won’t pick up passengers from the cemetery.
 Trust us on this.

 Cemetery art -- tombstone with a skeleton wrapped in a shroud.
 Montjuic Cemetry, Barcelona, Spain